 Neil first went to the Fleetwood Nautical Campus of Blackpool and the Fylde College in 1989 as a night class student on a Royal Yachting Association course.
 Following a 22-year career at sea and continued association with the Campus, he returned as Head of Campus in 2013.

 During his time in the industry, Neil obtained his Master Mariners qualification and progressed to the rank of Captain, combining a career at sea with a career in maritime education.
-He is now a Chartered Master Mariner, a Chartered Manager and member of the Chartered Management Institute, an Associate Fellow of the Nautical Institute, a Vice Chairman of the Merchant Navy Training Board and a Younger Brother of the Corporation of Trinity House.
+He is now a Chartered Master Mariner, a Chartered Manager and member of the Chartered Management Institute, a Fellow of the Nautical Institute, a Vice Chairman of the Merchant Navy Training Board and a Younger Brother of the Corporation of Trinity House.
+In 2020 he was awarded the Merchant Navy Medal for services to maritime education and training.
 Neil is passionate about training the next generation of seafarers and sees apprentices as integral to this endeavour.